February 4, 2016

 Employed at a North Carolina state prison, Sandra Nieves has a close relationship with the department and people that work in forensic psychology.
 She had been interested in this field for many years and when she decided to return to school, it took some research to find schools that offered the forensic psychology concentration.
 "In doing that, SNHU had great reviews and the staff I spoke to was extremely helpful and friendly," she said.
 "I immediately knew it would be SNHU."

 The prison system offers a lot of opportunities, and Nieves hopes one day to work as a forensic psychologist conducting insanity evaluations and competency to stand trial assessments.
-Her online BA in Psychology with a concentration in Forensic Psychology is the first step in getting there.
+Her online Bachelor's in Forensic Psychology is the first step in getting there.

 She may not yet be where she plans to land, but is able to apply what she learns in her courses every day at work.
 "Learning about different personalities has helped me to communicate better with not only the offenders, but also my co-workers," said Nieves.
 "The education I have been fortunate to receive is beneficial because it has given me the tools to approach certain situations and get a positive outcome."